pauldzy/NHDPlusInABox/README.md

 docker-compose up
 ```

-Then open the default nginx server page, mostly probably at http://localhost:8081 for information on how to download and install the NHDPlus data.
+Then open the default server page, mostly probably at http://localhost:8081 for information on how to download and install the NHDPlus data.

 ## Notes